The Big Picture On Credit References:

 Without a rental reference for each applicant, how do you decide between them?

-You could “go with your gut,” of course, but this could be the difference between a responsible tenant that respects the terms of your lease agreement, and a tenant that breaks them, whether secretly or overtly.
+You could “go with your gut,” of course, but this could be the difference between a responsible tenant who respects the terms of your lease agreement and a tenant who breaks them, whether secretly or overtly.

 Who Should Provide Credit References?